- Dates – Grand Final: Thursday, 24 May 1956 – 21:00 CET

 7.Notes.

-- [a] Dolf van der Linden, who was originally selected to lead the orchestra for the Dutch entries, was unable to attend the contest, and was replaced by the host musical director Paggi.
+- [d] Dolf van der Linden, who was originally selected to lead the orchestra for the Dutch entries, was unable to attend the contest and was replaced by the host musical director Paggi.

 8.Trivial / Fun facts.